eosnetworkfoundation/docs/docs/70_quick-start-guides/10_testnet-quick-start-guide/index.md

 # Push Actions
 An action is authorized by one or more actors created on the blockchain.
 Actions are created explicitly within a smart contract, or generated implicitly by application code.

-For more information on Actions in EOSIO, see the [Actions](../../../60_protocol-guides/20_transactions_protocol.md#11-Actions) section in Transaction Protocol on the *EOSIO Developers Portal*.
+For more information on Actions in EOSIO, see the [Actions](../../../60_protocol-guides/20_transactions_protocol.md#11-Actions) section in Transaction Protocol on the *Antelope Developers Portal*.

 **Complete the following steps to push actions on the Testnet:**